A format defines the conditions of an ad creative, such as its file size and dimensions.

 To create a new position type, click the Create a new position type button.

-To edit a position type, click the name of the position type or the edit icon of the position type you want to edit.
+To edit a position type, click the name of the position type you want to modify or use the edit icon .